 Since this is pre-production art, I had to composite a stock photo (the head and torso), CGI (legs and feet, rendered out of Poser), and pure Photoshop illustration (for the Witchblade forearm itself).

-Melissa, The Operator.
+Character concept art for Melissa, The Operator.
 This is a piece of Halo-related character art for the hugely popular Alternate Reality Game (ARG) called ilovebees; this is my interpretation of the main character, Melissa, an AI from about five hundred years in the future who had found herself thrown back in time, fragmented and confused.
 I envisioned her as a hologram with endless connections to communication systems throughout her UNSC intelligence vessel, the Apocalypso.
 The full story on this art and the ilovebees ARG can be found here.
 Melissa is one hundred percent Adobe Illustrator.

 Artwork and type design for The Thrilling Adventure Hour, used in promotional materials, merchandise, posters, and postcards to promote their live theater shows and podcast.